 About Federation Square

 Federation Square or the Fed Square is Melbourne's leading hub of significant cultural attractions and world-class events.
-It is located at the intersection of Flinders and Swanston Streets on the edge of the Melbourne central business district and opposite Flinders Street station.
+It is located at the intersection of Flinders and Swanston Streets on the edge of the Melbourne central business district and opposite Flinders Street station and it is one of the best tourist places in Melbourne.

 It opened in 2002 and since then, it has been a major point of attraction in Melbourne and has seen millions of visitors per year.
 It is also named the 6th Best Public Square in the World and won several awards for its architecture and design.